qiyunzhu/woltka/doc/gtdb.md

 gtdb_to_taxdump.py gtdb_taxonomy.tsv
 ```

 This command will generate three files: `nodes.dmp`, `names.dmp` and `taxid.map`.
-You can probably already guess what's in them.
-But to make it explicit:

-Every taxon is given a taxonomy ID.
+They constitute an NCBI-style taxonomy database (to learn more please refer to the official [NCBI taxonomy database](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/)), in which every taxon is given a taxonomy ID.
 This ID is an incremental integer, starting from "1" at the root, and increasing from higher ranks to lower ranks.
 So domains Bacteria and Archaea receive "2" and "3", respectively, followed by phyla, so on so forth.

 With these output files, you can simply do: